zibhub/GNDMS/0.6.x/installation-guide/index.md

       keyStorePassword=<masterpwd>
       keyPassword=<userpwd>

-**Setting up a SSLContext in Jetty**
+**Setting up an SSLContext in Jetty**

-Jetty the SSL configuration is defined in `$JETTY_HOME/etc/jetty-ssl.xml`
+For Jetty, the SSL configuration is defined in `$JETTY_HOME/etc/jetty-ssl.xml`

-It must be configured as followed
+It must be configured as follows

      <New id="sslContextFactory" class="org.eclipse.jetty.http.ssl.SslContextFactory">
          <Set name="KeyStore"><Property name="jetty.home" default="." />/etc/keystore</Set>